 All staff will know of this policy at induction and through staff meetings.
 Staff will receive updated information about any behaviour measures and actions and be supplied with appropriate resources.
 Staff have a professional responsibility to maintain their competence in responding appropriately to any behaviour incidents and to seek further advice and support if needed.

-The organisation charges to parents are kept as low as possible and are reviewed by the Schools AGM each year.
+The organisation charges to parents are reviewed by the Schools AGM each year.

-The charges to parents are principally for the payment of the expenses to teachers, for the rent of the venue and for educational resources.
+The charges to parents are principally for the payment of the expenses to teachers, teaching assistants, admin staff; for the rent of the venue and for educational resources.

 The governors recognise that some parents may experience financially hardship and are open to being approached in a confidential manner for a reduction in the fees until personal finances improve.

 Governors of the school have the right to remove any pupil from the school if the school fees are significantly (2 months and more) over due after reminders have been sent.

 Where a child or group of children have behaved in an unacceptable manner which results in the damage or destruction of school property or its buildings, the Governors reserve the right to charge the parents of these children a proportion of the cost of repair or replacement of the relevant items.

 In the majority of cases the concern should be handled, if at all possible, without the need to undertake any formal procedures and this should be the objective of all parties involved.
 The complaint should be initially discussed with the relevant member of staff, for example the class teacher.
 There is no need at this stage for the complaint to be put in writing, however the staff member should complete a record outlining the nature of the complaint and the agreed actions to be taken.

 If the complaint cannot be resolved informally, then the complainant may, if they wish, proceed to the Head Teacher or the Governing body (whichever is appropriate) by completing and submitting a request to the relevant person this should be submitted within 10 school days of the conclusion .

 On receipt of the complaint, the relevant person will: